Cape Epic: Prize money

 In 2014 the Absa Cape Epic matched the women's prize purse to the men's prize purse for the first time.
 The increase to R700 000 for the women's category took the total prize purse for all categories to R1 600 000.

 At the time this was the highest prize purse for women's cycling globally, including road races.

 Alan Cameron, MD of Sasol Oil: "We’re delighted to be sponsoring the legendary Absa Cape Epic.
 This gruelling race demands exceptional performance from all riders, regardless of their gender.
 We believe the prize money should reflect this and we’re therefore proud to be increasing the women’s prize to equal that of the men".

-In the media

-The Absa Cape Epic is the most televised mountain bike race in the world.
-With more than 25 000 hours global television broadcast in 22 languages to 175 countries since 2004, including UK, USA, Germany, Italy, France, Spain, Czech Republic, Japan, Brazil, Egypt and Rwanda.
-Viewers tune in to watch news clips, highlights packages and an hour-long program worldwide.
-Photographs and articles about the event have appeared in The New York Times the LA Times, Sports Illustrated, as well as dozens of international and local bicycle magazines and websites.

-Exxaro Academy

-Exxaro is the Development Academy Partner to the Absa Cape Epic and sponsor of the Exxaro Academy.
-The goal of the Exxaro Academy is to introduce the mountain biking experience to historically disadvantaged communities and individuals, and ultimately assist to transform the sport in South Africa.
-Additionally, Exxaro Academy riders and all other Historically Disadvantaged South African riders under the age of 26 are eligible to be awarded the Exxaro Special Jersey during the Absa Cape Epic.